This article provides an informational video and step-by-step instructions for creating a peer-to-peer fundraiser on Handbid.

 4. Event Info Tab

-This tab is where you will enter in your Event information.
+This tab is where you will enter your Event information.
 If your event is purely online, you don't need to set a location, but you will need to set a timezone.
 You will also want to set Start and End times for your event.

 - Event Location